 - The voice emotes for Draenei PCs (and most NPCs) in World of Warcraft have Hollywood-Romanian accents.

 - Surprisingly averted in the English version of the video game Metro 2033, whose voice actors happen to actually be Russian native speakers (in both the original and the dub), with the exception of Yuri Lowenthal and Steve Blum, who sound quite convincing.
+For some reason, people complained about the allegedly bad fake Russian accents being cartoonishly goofy and over the top.

 - The Russian voice option in Saints Row: The Third is done by American voice actress Tara Platt.